-ERAA® constantly keeps track of an asset’s historical performance relative to the MSCI World Equity and FTSE World Government Bond Indices.
+ERAA® constantly keeps track of an asset’s historical performance relative to the MSCI AC World Index and FTSE World Government Bond Index.
 ERAA® then adjusts the maximum allocation to each asset class so that any idiosyncratic drawdowns won’t have an outsized impact on our portfolios.

 Should an asset outperform the benchmark indices by a significant amount, ERAA® ensures that allocation to the asset doesn’t breach the upper limit set by Pillar IV.

 We’ve identified 4 distinct economic regimes based on distinct relationships between growth and inflation.

 When the economy comes out of a recession, and growth outpaces inflation, real growth increases.
 This is an ideal environment where the quality of growth is high.